simonavans/LawnEnforcement/README.md

 # Game settings
 The game settings, such as map size, can be changed by editing the text-file inside the `config` directory.

+# Unit tests
+Unit tests are enabled in debug mode.
+By running the program, the result of each unit test will be written to `unit_tests/result.txt`.
+Note that all of the game settings must have their default values set for the unit tests to execute successfully.
+Unit tests can be disabled by running the program in release mode.